 But kindness not only affects the one you are performing it for.
 It has positive physiological effects on you as well.

 · When you are kind to someone, your body gets a surge in serotonin, feel-good endorphins, and oxytocin, all hormones that promote a natural high.

 · These hormones reduce pain and lower bread pressure, helping you feel relaxed and loved.

 · The person you are kind to will experience this surge in hormones too.
 And anyone who witnesses the act of kindness will feel the same feel-good effects.

 Kindness fuels curiosity to know each other better.
 It helps us hear each other without putting up any pretenses.
 It’s considering other people and what they experience and their concerns and how you can make their lives easier.

 Kindness is a contagion.
-It ripples and grows, effecting the unsuspecting and the observing.
+It ripples and grows, affecting the unsuspecting and the observing.
 One act of kindness can change thousands of lives.
 In the words of Maya Angelou,